jennyzeng/Minecraft-AI/docs/proposal.md

 <img src="https://hydra-media.cursecdn.com/minecraft.gamepedia.com/d/d1/Deciduous_Forest.png?version=a2315c785dbfd1fce8b768923aa98540" width="50%">

-Our first step is to do binary classification on a specific kind of biome.
+Our first step is to do binary classification on a specific kind of biome (such as ocean or forest).
 If time permits, we will make classification on a few different kinds of distinguishing biomes.
+Each biome have a main color, and information and about the temperature and

 ### Collect data